Procurement Explained

 • if you’ve had a previous contract(s) with the same supplier: their performance, your spend on those contracts

 It may be that you have existing or past contracts with multiple business units of the same parent company.
-Look at normalized and enriched vendor data to see if this is the case.
+Review the normalized and enriched vendor data to determine whether this is the case.

 If you have access to a spend analysis and contract management solution, you should be able to pull up information like this relatively easily.